-During my career of promoting and manufacturing prefabricated roof curbs, (PFRCs) for roof-mounted equipment, I have often seen the improper specification of these curbs.
-In most instances, they are shown in two parts of a specification for the same project.
+During my 31-year career of promoting and manufacturing Prefabricated Roof Curbs (commonly referred to as PFRCs) for roof-mounted equipment, I have often seen the improper specification of these curbs.
+In most instances, they are shown in two pairs of a specification for the same project.
 This is caused by lack of coordination between the architect, specification writer, and mechanical engineer.
 The result is a leaky roof due to improper construction and installation.

-When PFRCs were introduced to the Chicago market over 40 years ago, competitive curbs were concrete and wood, with miscellaneous angles that were always field fabricated.
+When Prefabricated Roof Curbs were introduced to the Chicago market over 30 years ago, competitive curbs were concrete and wood, with miscellaneous angles that were always field fabricated.

 Pressure-treated nailers are provided not only for receiving the roofing felts but also for eliminating noise transfer.
-Curbs are manufactured from 14- or 18-gage galvanized or galvalume material and internally reinforced with *25 x 28 mm (1 x 1-1/8 in.) angles, placed every 610 mm (24 in.) o.c. for a curb with any dimension of 915 mm (36 in.) or longer.
-They can be fabricated to any height or roof pitch with options such as aluminum, stainless steel, burglar bars, wider nailers, and many other custom specifications.
+Curbs are manufactured from 14- or 18-gauge galvanized or galvalume material and internally reinforced with 25 x 28 mm (1 x 1 1/2 in.) angles, placed every 610 mm (24 in.) on center for a curb with any dimension of 915 mm (36 in.) or longer.
+They can be fabricated to any height or roof pitch with options such as aluminum, stainless steel, burglar bars, wider nailer, and many other custom specifications.

-A major problem with equipment manufacturers' standard roof curbs is that they do not mate with the many kinds of roof deck situations that are being specified.
-PRFCs are coordinated not only to mate with the selected equipment but with roof construction as well.
-Some roof curbs have raised cants to allow the roofer's insulation to mate-the roof cant starts at the finished roof and not below the insulation thickness.
+A major problem with equipment manufactures' standard roof curbs is that they do not mate with many kinds of roof deck situations that are being specified.
+Prefabricated Roof Curbs are coordinated not only to mate with the selected equipment but with roof construction as well.
+Some roof curbs have raised cants to allow the roofer's insulation to mate--the roof cant starts at the finished roof and not below the insulation thickness.

-Custom PFRC's are coordinated and fabricated to fit equipment that is going to be used, not to fit some roof-opening size that has been predetermined during design as an approximate size.
-The curbs are flashed in before the roofer is required and therefore become part of the roofing system.
-PFRCs should never be installed on top of the roofing or insulation on new or existing construction.
+Custom Prefabricated Roof Curbs are coordinated and fabricated to fit equipment that is going to be used, not to fit some roof-opening size that has been pre-determined during design as an approximate size.
+The curbs are flashed in before the roofer is required and therefore become part part of the roofing system.
+Prefabricated Roof Curbs should never be installed on top of the roofing or insulation on new or existing construction.
 If they are buried properly beneath the insulation, most roof leaks will be eliminated.

 When cracks form, water seeps in.
-Wood installed on top of insulation also causes movement of gas pipes, scraping away roofing stones and eventually digging into the insulation.
-The result is clear-water will find its way into the building.
+Wood installed on top of insulation also causes movement of gas popes, scraping away roofing stones and eventually digging into the insulation.
+The result is clear---water will find its way into a building.

-Improper curb design of rooftop HVAC units, exhaust fans, and self-flashing skylight curbs are the main reasons for most roof leaks.
-The equipment manufacturer concentrates on supporting only his unit and usually does not have the knowledge to follow proper roofing practices or to stay abreast of the many roofing methods and design.
+Improper curb design of rooftop HVAC units, exhaust fans, and self-finishing skylights curbs are the main reasons for most roof leaks.
+The equipment manufacturer concentrates on supporting only his unit and usually does not have the knowledge to follow proper roofing practices or to stay abreast of the many roofing methods and designs.